-In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, information is distributed annually to all students and employees and offered to any person making an inquiry regarding university admission or employment.
+In accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, information regarding campus crime statistics is distributed annually to all students and employees and offered to any person making an inquiry regarding university admission or employment.
 Statistics are specified for the three preceding calendar years, with terms defined according to the FBI's National Incident-Based Reporting System.
-The data reflects all reported incidents occurring on campus, in campus residences, off-campus university properties, or public property adjoining the campus.
-To access the data reported to the United States Department of Education, go to www.ope.ed. gov/security/InstDetail.aspx.
+The data reflects all reported incidents occurring on campus, in campus residences, non-campus properties, or public property adjoining the campus.
+Additionally, the director of campus safety, will provide upon request all campus crime statistics as reported to the United States Department of Education.
+To obtain a copy of the statistics, contact the director of campus safety at 716.286.8111 or www.ope.ed.gov/security/InstDetail.aspx.